-The ATV is part of the European participation in the ISS - an optional ESA programme.
-It means that 10 countries out of the group of all 18 ESA Member States participate in the ISS project and are also involved in the ATV project.
+ATV was part of the European participation in the International Space Station - an optional ESA programme.
+10 countries out of the group of all ESA Member States participated in the International Space Station project and were involved in the ATV project.

-The ATV project involves dozens of companies and thousands of technicians and engineers from 10 European countries under the prime contractorship of EADS SPACE Transportation (France).
+The ATV project involved dozens of companies and thousands of technicians and engineers from 10 European countries under the prime contractorship of Astrium.

 Many European companies were involved in making the components that formed an ATV.
 ATV also involved companies from Russia, whose main contractor was RSC Energia to build ATV's docking mechanism, the refuelling system and electronics.